 See, that wasn’t so hard, was it?
 You’re all set to be a Curves master, which means there’s pretty much nothing you can’t do!
 Try out your new powers right now, in the Editor.

-Remember, Advanced Effects are Royale effects.
-Upgrade to Royale to take your edits to the next level.
+Remember, Advanced Effects are Premium effects.
+Upgrade to Premium to take your edits to the next level.